Ice Hockey Club news update - February 2020

 Here's your round-up of news from the Cambridge University Ice Hockey Club (CUIHC), including Captains' reports from the Eskimos, Men's Blues and Women's teams, and details of the Varsity Matches in Cambridge.

-Last September marked the official opening of the Cambridge Ice Arena or the Gattiker Ice Rink.
+Last September marked the official opening of the Cambridge Ice Arena, also known as the Gattiker Ice Rink.
 Around 200 people, including 80 alumni who had donated to the rink, gathered to celebrate its opening.
-Cynthia Comrie, the niece of David Gattiker, came from Canada to unveil the crest that decorates centre ice, where the puck was dropped and the very first match at the new facility got underway.
+The rink is named after David Gattiker, a student at Cambridge between 1929-31, whose bequest to the University helped to fund the building of the ice arena.
+His niece, Cynthia Comrie, came from Canada to unveil the crest that decorates centre ice, where the puck was dropped and the very first match at the new facility got underway.
 Cambridge Alumni played Cambridge Alumni with the final score 4-4.
 Nobody lost!

 Varsity Weekend 2020